 As it was May Day we encountered the demonstrations of various groups including women’s groups who were calling for equal pay and for the end to Domestic violence.

-Sadly we discovered that one of the Scottish contingent had fallen in the Botanic Gardens and had broken her hip.
+Sadly we discovered that one of the Scottish members had fallen in the Botanical Gardens and had broken her hip.
 We wish her all the best for her recovery.

 We spent our last few hours on Friday gently wandering around the city centre before catching the afternoon plane back home.